-Come to learn about the battle, but stay to enjoy the beauty
+Come to Anghiari learn about the battle, but stay to enjoy its beauty

-In the sleepy little town of Anghiari, where you will find tranquil cobbled stone streets and lovely little shops, it is hard to imagine that it was the stage for one of the more decisive battles of the 1400's, defining the borders which are still in place even today.
+In the sleepy little town of Anghiari, where you will find peaceful cobbledstone streets and lovely little shops, it is hard to imagine that it was the stage for one of the more decisive battles of the 1400's, defining the borders which are still in place today.

-The Battle of Anghiari was crucial in the history of "lower" Tuscany because when the Duke of Milan abandoned the area after his defeat, it was possible for the Florentines to take advantage and fortify their dominion in the area.
-This was considered a definite victory for Florence, solidifying their control in this area of the peninsula.
+The Battle of Anghiari was crucial in the history of "lower" Tuscany because when the Duke of Milan abandoned the area after his defeat, it was possible for the Florentines to take advantage and they fortified and solidified their dominion in the area.
+This was considered a definite victory for Florence, holding their control in this area of the peninsula for centuries to come.

 A Small Town in Tuscany